IdleLands/IdleLands/README.md

 * `npm run start:server` - start the server
 * `npm run start:client` - start the client

+## Improving Server Performance on Windows

+If you have trouble or slowness running IdleLands server on Windows, try using `TS_NODE_TRANSPILE_ONLY=1` as an env variable.
+This will alleviate most issues.

 ## Making Yourself A GM

 To test any moderator-related features, you will need to be a GM.
 Doing so is as easy a quick DB query: